navdeep-G/data-quality-checker/README.md

 # Dataset Quality Checker

-A Python tool for assessing and ensuring data quality, including detecting missing values, duplicates, outliers, class imbalances, and more.
-This tool is designed to handle common data quality issues and support advanced quality checks such as schema validation, semantic consistency, and data drift detection.
+A Python package designed to evaluate and maintain data quality by identifying missing values, duplicates, outliers, class imbalances, and other common issues.
+It also supports advanced quality assessments, including schema validation, semantic consistency checks, and data drift detection.

 ---